halcyonnouveau/estoult/docs/apocryphan.rst

         Rider(db).parse_args()
         db.close()

-To create a new migration:
+Create a new migration with a description.

 .. code-block:: bash

-    python3 migrate.py create --name "init db"
+    python3 rider.py create -d "init db"

 This will create a scaffold in the ``./migrations`` directory.
 You can change the source directory by passing a dictionary to ``Rider``.